oleksijgnatiuk/QA_test_task/README.md

 # QA_test_task
 innitial commit

-Here are some of the key points this project:
+Here are some of the key points of this project:

 *code was written in Python 3.6 using Selenium WebDriver framework and "unittest" built-in Python's library to assert data<br />
 *tests are launched in Google Chrome browser, using Chrome webdriver<br />